-Setting Description Factory Default Select/Deselect Selects the ports that will connect to the multicast routers.
-This Disabled option is only active when IGMP Snooping is enabled.
+Setting Description Factory Default Select/Deselect Select the ports that will connect to the multicast routers.
+Disabled These ports will receive all multicast packets from the source.
+This option is only active when IGMP Snooping is enabled.

 NOTE If a router or layer 3 switch is connected to the network, it will act as the Querier, and consequently this Querier option will be disabled on all Moxa layer 2 switches.